-Application dates: Use hunt number TS1000 to apply for a swan permit from July 3-19, 2018.
+Application dates: Use hunt number TS1000 to apply for a swan permit from July 3-18, 2019.

-Hunt dates: Oct.
-6-Dec.
-9, 2018, unless the Division's monitoring program indicates that 10 trumpeter swans have been taken.
-If 10 or more trumpeter swans are taken, the season will be closed earlier than Dec.
-9. If this occurs, the Division will take steps to notify all permit holders.

-Bag and possession limit: The holder of a swan permit may take and possess only one swan during the 2018 season.

-Swan hunting boundary: See a detailed map of the swan hunt boundary online at wildlife.utah.gov/huntplanner.

-Falconry: All permit requirements, season dates and other swan regulations apply.
+- Hunt dates: For the first time, youth with swan permits may hunt swans during the Youth Waterfowl Hunt in the Northern Zone, which is Sept.
+21, 2019.
+The general swan season is Oct.
+5-Dec.
+8, 2019, unless the Division's monitoring program indicates that 20 trumpeter swans have been taken.
+If 20 or more trumpeter swans are taken, the season will be closed earlier than Dec.
+8. If this occurs, the Division will take steps to notify all permit holders. - Permit requirement: You must have a valid swan permit to hunt swans.
+The holder of a swan permit may take and possess only one swan during the 2019 season. - Swan hunting boundary: The swan hunt boundary has changed this year.
+See a detailed map of the boundary online at wildlife.utah.gov/huntplanner. - Falconry: All permit requirements, season dates and other swan regulations apply.